sebasblancogonz/python-excercises/README.md

-# python-excercises
+# The Python Workbook
-A repo for practicing python with exercises from the website https://www.practicepython.org/
+A repo for practicing python with exercises from The Python Workbook